 Her love of story would lead her not only to create her own, but to collect stories from the oral traditions of the African-American South and the Black cultures of the Caribbean.

-With her determined intelligence and humor, she quickly became a big name in the Harlem Renaissance movement of the 1920s.
-She had a dual career as a writer (producing novels, short stories, plays, and essays) and as an anthropologist.
+With her determined intelligence and irrepressible personality, she quickly became a big name in the Harlem Renaissance movement of the 1920s.
+She pursued a dual career as a writer (producing fiction, plays, and essays) and as an anthropologist.